A. General questions on the TIC system

 In addition to the shortcomings of the position data, the country allocation in the data on transactions in long-term securities as reported on TIC Form S is also imperfect because transactions are recorded against the country of the foreign transactor dealing directly with the TIC Form S reporter.
 For example, when a U.S. resident purchases Japanese securities and the transaction is executed by a financial intermediary in London, the purchase of foreign securities is recorded against the United Kingdom rather than Japan.
 Likewise, if an Italian resident purchases U.S. securities through an financial intermediary in Switzerland, the sale of U.S. securities would be recorded against Switzerland, not Italy.
 Because cross-border securities transactions take place disproportionately in major international financial centers such as the United Kingdom and the Caribbean banking centers, large net transactions in those areas do not necessarily reflect acquisitions or sales by investors in those areas.

-In data prior to January 2012, the beginning of monthly SLT data, this "transactions bias" can further distort the country allocation of foreign holdings of securities when estimates of holdings are made for months not covered by the periodic surveys.
+In data for October and November of 2011 and periods prior to September 2011, the beginning of SLT data, this "transactions bias" can further distort the country allocation of foreign holdings of securities when estimates of holdings are made for months not covered by the periodic annual surveys.
 These estimates have typically been made by adding net transactions recorded against a given country to the most recently reported survey position for that country.
 (Adding estimated valuation changes can produce more reliable estimates, especially for some types of securities such as stocks.)
 For some countries, the transactions bias will lead to an under-estimate of holdings, as some of the net purchases of U.S. securities recorded against international financial centers reflect net purchases of residents of other countries.
 Conversely, for other countries, the transactions bias will lead to an overestimate of holdings by residents of those countries.

 A useful example that illustrates both custodial and transactions bias is that of estimated securities holdings by residents of the United Kingdom.
 The June 2011 survey measure of U.S. Treasury securities held by residents of the United Kingdom is $135.7 billion.
 This relatively high level of U.K. holdings primarily reflects the custodial bias of the United Kingdom: at $135.7 billion, the United Kingdom was the fourth largest recorded foreign holder of U.S. Treasuries.
 The estimate derived from the previous survey as of June 2010, adjusted forward by adding U.K. net purchases over the 12-month period until June 2011, however, is much larger: $347 billion.
 The difference between the 2011 survey measure and the estimate based on the 2010 survey measure primarily reflects the additional transactions bias of the United Kingdom as a major international financial center.